Ray786719/ToDo/README.md

 UX Design complied with.
 It is easier for a user to have Menu bar on left with a scroll bar to navigate within the app.
 Dark and Light mode for better visual experience.
 Bold fonts are used for better readeability.
 As previously mentioned in Front End Design, relevant Wireframes and mockup is in the Frond End Desgin.

-##  Database Development

-Data base and Tables are created in Djanago as ERD(Class diagram) added below. picture should be here

 ##  CRUD Functionality